 You must change these 5 files permissions once you install WordPress on your server using the File Permissions lay down by WordPress:

-The last four tips mentioned above are for professional people and if you aren’t really sure on how to carry out these 4 steps properly, you should take some professional help or contact your website developer.
-It is highly recommended to use any WordPress maintenance service, for instance, WP-Monitor, which allows automatic daily backup, cleaning of Malware, and restoration of site when needed.
+The last four tips mentioned above are for professional people and if you aren’t really sure how to carry out these 4 steps properly, you should take some professional help or contact your website developer.
+It is highly recommended to use any WordPress maintenance service, for instance, WP-Monitor, which allows automatic daily backup, cleaning of Malware, and restoration of the site when needed.